December 14, 2020 (being updated)

 Due to the tight negotiation schedule, rights to social security and healthcare may be based on national legislation as of January 1, 2021.
 In this case, citizens travelling to Britain should be prepared to acquire private insurance to cover costs caused by sudden illness, for instance.

-In the prevailing global situation, it is worth buying a travel insurance for the entire trip (even if it starts in December), considering that the European Health Insurance Card will not cover all potential expenses during the trip, such as a possible new flight ticket if you are unable to travel due to illness.
+It is always recommended to have also a private medical travel insurance.
+Especially now in the prevailing global situation, it is worth buying a travel insurance for the entire trip, considering that the European Health Insurance Card will not cover all potential expenses during the trip, such as a possible new flight ticket if you are unable to travel due to illness.

 In Finland, one’s home municipality provides social and health services for its residents.
 For this reason British citizens should make certain before the end of the transition period that their EU right of residence has been registered, and should verify with the Digital and Population Data Services Agency that their home municipality is marked in the Population Information System.